How to get your garden ready for winter – 8 tasks to add to your list before the first frost arrives

 Mulch is available in various forms, from compost and well-rotted manure to bark chippings and straw.
 It keeps the frost off of plant roots, but it's also a great way to improve soil structure, enrich your soil with nutrients and insulate the ground for earlier spring sowings.

-Mulching is also one of a few steps you'll come across when learning how to prepare raised beds for winter.
+Mulching is also one of a few steps you'll come across when learning how to prepare raised beds for winter, and it's central to preparing your soil for winter.

 3. Give your tools some TLC